 Due to the eventual tax-exempt status and the philanthropic nature of most non-profits, you must use an identifying word in your new organization’s name to signify that you are incorporated.

 You will also need to make sure that your preferred company name is available in your state.
 Be sure to search state and federal trademark listings to make sure your company is unique.
 Most nonprofits also elect to ensure that their name accurately reflects their social purpose or cause.

 The bylaws serve as a guide for your nonprofit, as well as a requirement for when you file your nonprofit with the IRS.
-Bylaws may vary depending on your organization, but they should outline basic rules such as when board meetings are held, voting procedures, how to handle conflict, who serves on the board, creating and ending committees, and how to change or amend the bylaws.
+Bylaws may vary depending on your organization, but they should outline a few basic rules, including: